 Overview

-Under the curatorial direction of Jeroen Cremers, artists have gathered around an almost metaphysical theme „White“ and will present in the exhibition from April 19th to May 17th, 2024, in the BARK BERLIN GALLERY, that reduction is not a limitation but rather resembles a consolidation, a contemplation on the essence of art.
+Under the curatorial direction of Jeroen Cremers, artists have gathered around an almost metaphysical theme „White“ and will present in the exhibition from April 19th to May 17th, 2024, in the Verena Kerfin Gallery, that reduction is not a limitation but rather resembles a consolidation, a contemplation on the essence of art.

 In 1910, Wassily Kandinsky noted in his Poetics of Spiritual Art: „When more closely defined, white, often considered a non-color, is like a symbol of a world where all colors, as material properties and substances, have disappeared.
 This world is high above us, so that we hear no sound from there.
 There comes a great silence from there, materially depicted like an insurmountable, indestructible, infinitely cold wall.